 Because the downstream and upstream are physically separate media in DOCSIS, CMs cannot directly perform address resolution with other CMs on the cable plant.
-As a result, the CMTS is involved in the MAC-to-IP address resolution process, either by echoing resolution request/response packets between downstream and upstream, or by acting in proxy for the address resolution target.
+As a result, the CMTS is involved in the MAC-to-IP address resolution process, either by echoing resolution request/response packets between downstream and upstream, by acting in proxy for the address resolution target, or by bridging the resolution request/response packets between the cable interfaces and the NSI interfaces.

 If the CMTS knows the Ethernet MAC address corresponding to a host IP address, the host IP address is said to be "resolved" at the CMTS; otherwise, the host IP address is said to be "unresolved."
 When a routing CMTS attempts to forward an IP packet (upstream or downstream) to an unresolved downstream host IP address, the CMTS MAY originate a downstream address resolution request for that host IP address.
 When a CMTS receives an upstream address resolution request to an unresolved target, it MAY reflect that request downstream.
-The [DOCSIS MULPI 3.0] specification describes requirements for downstream forwarding of broadcast ARP requests and multicast NS requests.
+The [DOCSIS MULPIv3.0] specification describes requirements for downstream forwarding of broadcast ARP requests and multicast NS requests.